sotnir/module-reproducible-basics/_episodes/01-shell-basics.md

 Using such tests/assertions in your code can help guarantee that your script performs as expected.

-> Exercise: TODO, under construction.
+> ## Exercise: TODO, under construction.
+{: .challenge}

 ### Unit-testing

 [Unit-testing](https://en.wikipedia.org/wiki/Unit_testing) is a
 powerful paradigm to verify that pieces of your code (units) operate correctly in various scenarios, and that these assumptions are represented in the code.
-An interesting observation is that everyone does at least some "testing" by simply running their code/script on an input and checking that the output matches their expectations.
+In fact,  everyone does at least some "testing" by simply running their code/script on an input and checking that the output matches their expectations.
 Unit-testing just takes this workflow one step further: code such tests in a separate file so you can run them all at once later on (e.g., whenever you change your script) to verify that your script still performs correctly.
-In the simplest case, you can just copy your test commands into a separate script that would fail if any command within it fails (therefore effectively testing your target script(s)).
+In the simplest case, you can just copy your test commands into a separate script that would fail if any command within it fails, and therefore effectively testing your target script(s).

 For example, the following script could be used to test basic correct operations of AFNI's `1dsum` command: